Not all insulation materials are the same, and they are not always interchangeable

 Notes: SPUF acts as a vapour barrier and air barrier; blowing agents are also much worse than carbon dioxide and EPS.
 Off-gasing can be an even greater concern than other products as chemicals are mixed onsite, so no off-gasing takes place in manufacturing facilites and different stages of transit, but rather all in your home.

 Performance: R6 - 6.5 and even higher are the claims of some producers, but independent researchers say it is more accurately calculated at about R5.6 per inch.
-Read more here.
+Read more here about the potential pitfalls of polyiso insulation.

 Polyiso can be a great product in some applications but has some notable limitations.
 It is moisture sensitive, so it is important that it not be exposed to weather during construction or its service life.
 Panels come with foil membranes on either side to contain gas, though it will leak out eventually, reducing R values.